ThorstenDoherr/searchengine/SE/searchengine.md

 Examples:
 <code>strip(90, 0, "2,3")</code> strips all candidates of run 2 and 3 below 90%.
 <code>strip(101, 0, "4")</code> removes run 4 (no identity will be larger than 100%).
 <code>strip(0, 1)</code> applies a cutoff of 1 for all search terms.
-Together with a feedback of 10% this will only keep the best candidate(s).
+Together with a feedback, i.e. 20%, this will only keep the best candidate(s).
 <code>strip(0, 1, .t.)</code> applies an inverse cutoff of 1 for all canidates.
-Together with a feedback of 10% this will only keep the best search terms.
+Together with a feedback, i.e. 20%, this will only keep the best search terms.
 <code>strip(.t.)</code> equivalent to the command above.
-<code>strip(90, 5, "3:2")</code> applies a threshold of 90% if the cutoff at 5 is lower for run 3, which will then be merged with run 2.
+<code>strip(90, 5, "3:2")</code> applies a threshold of 90% with a cutoff at 5 for run 3, which will then be merged with run 2.
 <code>strip("1,4:1; 2,3,5,6:2")</code> groups runs, i.e. conventional search steps and steps based on 3-gram preparer.
 [[Action>Strip]](#actionstrip)
 [[threshold]](#threshold)